Toward Trustworthy Neural Program Synthesis: Results

 \subsection{Generalization across datasets}

 Unlike recent heuristics for reranking solutions proposed by a large language model, our scheme involves learning real-valued parameters ($\theta$ in Eq.~\ref{eq:logisticdefinition}).
-To what extent do those learned parameters generalize across datasets?
-To answer that question, we compute the \emph{pass@1} rate and precision-recall stats for models trained on MBPP, but tested on HumanEval (and vice versa).
-These statistics are essentially unchanged by training on different datasets (Fig.~\ref{fig:generalization}), varying by at most 4\% absolute and 6\% relative.
-This suggests that our method generalizes across similar, but not identical, data distributions.
+To understand how learned parameters generalize across datasets, we compute the \emph{pass@1} rate and precision-recall stats for models trained on MBPP, but tested on HumanEval (and vice versa).
+These statistics are essentially unchanged by training on different datasets (Fig.~\ref{fig:generalization}), varying by 4\% absolute and 6\% relative, indicating generalization across similar, but not identical, data distributions.